A Year of Sex Positivity with Pink Bits!

 August: Period Positivity

-A point on embracing that time of the month and making sure we don’t shy away from sexual pleasure when we’re on.
+A point on embracing menstrual cycles and making sure we don’t shy away from sexual pleasure when we’re on.

 September: Sexual Health Month